Domee Shi: Early life

 Shi was born on 8 September 1989 in Chongqing, Sichuan (now Chongqing municipality) as an only child before immigrating to Canada at the age of two with her parents.
 She spent six months in Newfoundland before moving to Toronto, where she grew up learning about art from her father.
 She was influenced by her father, who had been a college professor of fine arts and a landscape painter in China.
-Shi took inspiration and guidance from her mother's personality when directing Bao.
+Shi took inspiration and guidance from her mother's personality when directing Bao and Turning Red.
 Shi recalls that "My Chinese mom was always making sure I never wandered away too far, that I was safe."
+One such moment, that eventually made its way into Turning Red, was when Shi was in her adolescence: at a time when she wanted to fit in with her peers, Shi and her friends were together at school when one of them spotted Shi's mother lurking behind a tree, making sure Shi was doing alright.
 During her childhood, Shi watched many Studio Ghibli and Disney films, which exposed her to Asian cinema and animation.

 As a high school student, Shi watched anime, read manga, and became the Vice President of her school's anime club.
 She joined online art communities and uploaded her fan artwork to DeviantArt.
 This became her first exposure to an environment of like-minded people that helped her establish a network with other artists.
 "I could follow artists, and I could email them.
 In the past, you'd have to be in California or know a guy who was friends with this other guy that worked at Disney or something," said Shi.
-Thus Shi was inspired to enroll at Sheridan College for her post-secondary education.
+Shi was motivated to enroll at Sheridan College because many of her favorite artists had attended there.

 At Sheridan, Shi studied animation, graduating in 2011.
 During her second year at Sheridan, she enrolled in a course taught by Nancy Beiman, whose class she credits for her pursuit of storyboarding.
 Shi created a short film for an assignment during her last year at Sheridan.
 In 2009, she undertook an internship with Chuck Gammage Animation as a clean-up artist, inbetweener, storyboard artist, and animator.